Kal-Sel/Interactive-Resume/README.md

 ### Modelling
 After creating the `.xlsx` file, I was ready to upload it as a excel file to Power BI.
-The next step is to either *load* the dataset.
-After that, we go to the [data]() section, so we can, for example, change our URLs to the data type `Web Url` as shown in [this Screenshot]().
+The next step is to *load* the dataset.
+After that, we go to the [data]() section, so we can for example, change our URLs to the data type `Web Url` as shown in [this Screenshot]().
 After the additional data cleaning, your creativity has no limits - experiment with charts, with the layout, create report tooltips...

 ### Result
-For now, my interactive resume looks like [this]().
+For now, my interactive resume looks like [this](https://app.powerbi.com/view?r=eyJrIjoiMjI1MTI3YzMtOWE5Ny00NTFmLTljNGMtMzE4ODk2ZTM1M2UyIiwidCI6IjdlMWM0MDhjLTkyNDItNDcyYS05NmI4LWQzZjczZWQzYWQyZiJ9&pageName=ReportSection).
 This isn't even the final form 😁, but I can imagine something similar to this being a possibility one day in the application process.